© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Five Round Barrows on Garth Hill is a scheduled monument protected by Cadw under reference GM107.
 View the official record →

-Five Round Barrows on Garth Hill is a Bronze Age funerary monument located in Glamorgan, Wales.
+Five Round Barrows on Garth Hill is a Bronze Age funerary monument located in Glamorgan, Wales, comprising a group of five round barrows that represent significant evidence of prehistoric burial practice in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM107.

 Five Round Barrows on Garth Hill dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Five Round Barrows on Garth Hill is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM107.